ABDUL-MALIK001/The_World_Universities_Ranking/README.md

-# Total_World_Ranking
+# The_World_University_Ranking
-Total University World Ranking 2016-2024
+The World University World Ranking between 2016-2024.